Salvatore Iovino: Racing career

 In 2012, Iovino began his racing career competing in the NHRA, driving Pro Stock, Pro Dial, and Super Pro Street Class drag cars.
 In early 2016, Iovino began stock car racing, starting with the NASCAR All-Whelen Modified’s, NAPA Latemodel Series.
 In July 2016, he moved into the NASCAR K&N Pro Series starting his first race at the Stateline Speedway in Idaho.
-After moving to the K&N series, Iovino completed the 7 races that were left on the schedule.
+After moving to the K&N series, Iovino completed the seven races that were left on the schedule.
 Despite only completing half the season, Iovino won the honors of Most Popular Driver for the NASCAR K&N Pro West Series in November 2016.
-On February 19, 2017, Iovino finished 17th in his first NASCAR K&N Pro Series East race at New Smyrna.
+On February 19, 2017, Iovino finished seventeenth in his first NASCAR K&N Pro Series East race at New Smyrna.

 On March 15, 2017, it was announced that Iovino would drive full-time for Copp Motorsports in the Camping World Truck Series during the 2018 season.
 The partnership did not work out as family issues derailed him from gaining the permits necessary to compete.
 Plans on running the full 2018 NASCAR K&N Pro Series East season, with some K&N West and ARCA races being a part of the schedule in 2018, also only resulted in a part-time schedule as he only ran three K&N East races.